DEV-learn-co-students/fe-getting-to-know-html-compliance-test/README.md

 - HTML images look like `<img src="myimage.jpg" alt="alternate text">`.
 - HTML links look like `<a href="myfile.html">link text here</a>`.
 - We can validate our HTML code to check for syntax errors.

+In the subsequent lessons in this unit, we'll take a closer look at the topics that you've just learned in this video, with a focus on appropriate syntax.

 ## Resources